TekSystemsTraining/mfm_app_boot/README.md

 ## Getting Started

 ## Main User stories
-*As a new user I need to be able to register and have access to the tracking aspects of the application.
+-As a new user I need to be able to register and have access to the tracking aspects of the application.
-*As a user I need to be able to add new workouts as I complete them and see my past workouts and totals.
+-As a user I need to be able to add new workouts as I complete them and see my past workouts and totals.
-*As a user I would like to be able to add new exercises to the available list in the workout form.
+-As a user I would like to be able to add new exercises to the available list in the workout form.
-*As a user I may need to delete previous workouts.
+-As a user I may need to delete previous workouts.
 I should be able to do that and have my profile still exist correctly.

 ## Documentation